BP-H/alpha-j/README.md

 - `VITE_UNSPLASH_KEY` – Unsplash access key
 - `VITE_PEXELS_KEY` – Pexels API key

-The app reads these values from `import.meta.env` and falls back to any keys stored in `localStorage.sn.keys` for local testing.
+The app reads these values from `import.meta.env` and falls back to any keys stored in the in-memory secure store for local testing.

 ### Adding keys on Vercel